goel97/Car-Pooling-Management/README.md

     destination.
 Thereafter are directed to driver
     dashboard, where we have the following features:

+    Feature: Seating Capacity

+        Shows the number od seats currently
+        available

+    Feature: Number of Ride Request

+        Shows the number of ride requestes pending currenty

+    Feature: Seating Capacity Full

+        If the seating capacity is full driver can't accept more rides

+    Feature: Ride Requests Cards

+        The driver dashbaord shows the ride
+        request cards, which get updated
+        dynamically on our application whenever a
+        new rides comes and are removed
+        dynamically if driver accepts the ride

-    Feature: Accept/Reject a Ride
+    Feature: Accept a Ride

         Driver receives notification with the
-        location of the rider to accept/reject his request.
+        location of the rider to accept his request.

+    Feature: Accepted Rides Cards

+        The driver dashbaord shows the accepted
+        ride cards, which get updated
+        dynamically on our application whenever
+        driver accepts a ride and are removed dynamically if driver ends the ride

     Feature: End a Ride

         Once a rider has reached his destination, the Driver will end his ride and collect displayed fare.

-    Feature: Cancel a Ride
-        If a rider takes too long,the driver can opt to cancel his ride.

     Feature: Calculate and Display Payment

         Depending on the cost computing algorithm,
         the payment will be displayed at the end of ride.
 The geocoding API is used to get